shenwei356/kmcp/docs/usage.md

   Documents: https://shenwei356.github.io/kmcp
 Source code: https://github.com/shenwei356/kmcp

-kmcp is a tool for metagenomic classification and profiling.
+KMCP is a tool for metagenomic classification and profiling.

+KMCP can also be used for:
+  1. Fast sequence search from large scales of genomic datasets as BIGSI and COBS do.
+  2. Fast assembly/genome similarity estimation as Mash and sourmash do, by utilizing Minimizer, Scaled MinHash, or Closed Syncmers.

 Usage:
   kmcp [command]